Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 1. You have two options for calling up the Transcript Explorer:

     === "calling via Cognigy Insights"
         a.
-Open your Cognigy.AI interface.
+Open your Cognigy.AI interface.<br>
         b.
 Click ![user menu](../assets/icons/user-menu.svg) to open the user menu.<br>
         c.
 Select **Insights**.
 The Cognigy Insights overview dashboard will be displayed as default.<br>
         d.
 In the Insights sidebar menu on the left side, select **Transcript Explorer**.
 The Transcript Explorer UI will be displayed.<br>